threefoldtech/info_grid/src/faq/faq.md

 ### Where does the Threefold Explorer take its data from?

 The Threefold Explorer takes its data from this website: https://gridproxy.grid.tf/.

+To explore Grid Proxy, you can use Swagger: https://gridproxy.grid.tf/swagger/index.html.
+You will then be able to query the TF Grid and extract data.

+See the next Q&A for more information on Swagger.

+***

+### How can I use the Gridproxy to query information on the TF Grid?

+You can go to the Gridproxy Swagger index: https://gridproxy.grid.tf/swagger/index.html

+There you can query information such as information on a 3node.

+For example, asking the Gridproxy for the nodeID 466, you get the following URL: https://gridproxy.grid.tf/nodes/466

+To get specific information, you can add parameters, for example: https://gridproxy.grid.tf/nodes/466/status

+When you know the URL representation of the query, you can simply use the URL directly on a web browser.

 ***